-As noted in the Chairman's letter, during the year ended 30 June 2022 the Company exceeded both its income as well as its performance objective in a weak market environment as central banks around the world began the process of raising interest rates to combat high rates of inflation.
-The investment portfolio returned -3.2%1 after management fees and distributed a yield of 7.5%2 (including franking credits).
-The Benchmark performance was -5.1% including a gross yield of 5.4%1 over the same period.
+As noted in the Chairman's letter, during the year ended 30 June 2023 the Company exceeded its income objective but slightly trailed its performance objective after fees as markets rebounded strongly from a weak FY22 financial year return.
+The investment portfolio returned 15.8%1 after management fees and distributed a yield of 7.8%2 (including franking credits).
+The Benchmark performance was 16.6% including a gross yield of 6.1% over the same period.

-The underlying investment portfolio's five best contributions to active performance over the last financial year were overweights in South32 (up 41%), Graincorp (up 90%) and Telstra (up 7%) as well as underweight positions in Block (formally Afterpay Touch, which was down >50%) and CSL (down 44%).
-The largest detractors to active performance were overweights in Ansell (down 47%), JB Hi-fi (down 20%), Charter Hall (down 28%) and Aristocrat Leisure (down 19%) as well as an underweight position in Sydney Airport (up 51%).
-We outperformed in the Information Technology and Financials sectors but underperformed in the Consumer Discretionary and Utilities sectors.
-The Company's investments added 3.2% more franking credits than the S&P/ ASX 200 Index over the last financial year.
+The underlying investment portfolio's five best contributions to active performance over the last financial year were overweights in BHP (up 23%), ANZ (up 19%), New Hope (up 65%) and Northern Star (up 81%) as well as an underweight position in ASX (down 23%).
+The largest detractors to active performance were underweight positions in Rio Tinto (up 22%), Westpac (up 19%), Fortescue (up 43%), Wisetech (up 111%) and Commonwealth Bank (up 18%).
+The investment portfolio outperformed in the Energy and Consumer Discretionary sectors but underperformed in the Materials and Information Technology sectors.
+The Company's investments added 1.1% more franking credits than the S&P/ASX 200 Index over the last financial year.

-The S&P/ASX 200 gross dividend yield1 continued to recover from its fall during FY21 where it paid 4.1% to a level of 5.4% in FY22.
-The Company was able to distribute income of 7.5%, 2.1% above its Benchmark.
+The S&P/ASX 200 gross dividend yield continued to recover from its fall during FY21 where it paid 4.1% to a level of 5.4% in FY22 and 6.1% in FY23.
+The Company was able to distribute income of 7.8%1, 1.7% above its Benchmark.